thheller/shadow-css/README.md

 Writing and maintaining CSS is a burden.
 Editing CSS in actual `.css` files means you have to come up with names for everything so the HTML can actually reference the styles.
 Coming up with the names in the first place is hard, and maintaining them over time is even harder.
 Many naming conventions (eg. [BEM](http://getbem.com/)) exist, which helps shrink the problem but does not eliminate it.
 Writing actual CSS also requires constantly context switching since the syntax is much different from Clojure.

 Nowadays, [tailwindcss](https://tailwindcss.com/) has become very popular alternative, which sort of flips the naming problem.
 Instead, you have a lot of predefined aliases for commonly used CSS properties and use those to style elements.
 This works great and using Tailwind in CLJ(S) projects actually works quite well.
 However, it does require installing JS tools and running them.
+IMHO Tailwind also went a bit [overboard with some things](https://tailwindcss.com/docs/adding-custom-styles#using-arbitrary-values), which it kinda had to because it is limited to what can be actual CSS classnames inside a `class` HTML attribute. `shadow-css` is much more flexible, so most of that is not required or supported.

 ## Goals